-A map plot shows objects across multiple imaging sessions.
+A map plot shows annotations versus time-points.
 Objects persisting from one session to the next are connected with a line.

-There are two special plots provided in the main map manager panel: Spine Map and Segment Map.
+There are two special plots provided in the time-series panel: Object Map and Segment Map.

 |enter||Full Zoom (reset zoom)|

 |b||Mark selected object as bad (press ‘b’ again to mark it good|

 |e||Edit plotted data in table|